bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 Next, we observe that LMC is a special case of HMC.
 HMC is actually a discretization of a continuous time differential equation.
-The discretization introduces error in the calcluation, which is the only reason why we need a Metropolis-Hastings update (see previous post on `HMC <link://slug/hamiltonian-monte-carlo>`__).
+The discretization introduces error in the calculation, which is the only reason why we need a Metropolis-Hastings update (see previous post on `HMC <link://slug/hamiltonian-monte-carlo>`__).
 However as :math:`\epsilon_t \to 0`, this error becomes negligible converging to the HMC continuous time dynamics, implying a 100% acceptance rate.